Leadership and Program Oversight

-Dr. Emilie Prot attended medical school at Ohio University Heritage College of Osteopathic Medicine in Athens, Ohio and completed her preliminary year in Internal Medicine at St. Vincent Charity Medical Center, Case Western Reserve University in Cleveland, Ohio.
-Dr. Prot completed her residency training in preventive medicine at Texas Department of State Health Services.
+Dr. Emilie Prot attended medical school at Ohio University Heritage College of Osteopathic Medicine in Athens, Ohio, and completed her preliminary year in Internal Medicine at St. Vincent Charity Medical Center, Case Western Reserve University in Cleveland, Ohio.
+Dr. Prot completed her residency training in preventive medicine at the Texas Department of State Health Services.
 She received her Master of Public Health from UT Health Science Center School of Public Health.
 She is passionate about global health, advocacy, and health equity and strives to care for populations in Texas with particular attention to the Texas-Mexico border region.

 David Reisman, JD

 David Reisman is the Chief Ethics Officer and oversees the Texas Health and Human Services system's Ethics Office, providing training, advice, and guidance to employees across HHS.
 Reisman joined HHS in 2015 after serving at the Cancer Prevention and Research Institute where he started an ethics and compliance program and served for nine years as executive director of the Texas Ethics Commission.
 At the TEC, Reisman oversaw the enforcement of the state's campaign finance, lobby, and ethics laws.
 He also served as a special assistant to the general counsel of the United States Army from 2002 to 2004, where he helped manage the Army's ethics program.
 He earned a master's degree from West Virginia Wesleyan College and a law degree from the University of Kentucky.